grexie/signals/README.dist.txt

 ./signals optimize

+The optimizer will output a CSV file containing useful stats from each generation, including the best strategy (by fitness score) and its parameters from that generation.
+Each generation outputs to the console useful stats, including a copy and pastable set of model parameters for the best strategy in that generation.

 2. Train & Backtest a Model

 Trains a basic model using the configured parameters, performs deep backtesting, and